Learning how to potty train a puppy can be a challenge…. I know!

 How often do I have to go outside with my puppy?
 It depends on the size of the breed.
 With a young puppy from a small breed, start with every 15 minutes and look at your pup.
 If there are still accidents, you have to go more often, if not, you can try to increase to 45 minutes and so on - you'll not be able to avoid accidents altogether, but you'll learn from your puppy,and you'll grow together.

 How often do I have to take the puppy out at night?
-Most puppies can wait in 6-7 hours before they have to relieve themselves, but again the breed matters - and also your routines before bedtime - you need to go out as the last thing you do before bedtime and it’s wise to remove the water bowl some hours before bedtime.
+Most puppies can wait in 6-7 hours before they have to "go to the toilet", but again the breed matters - and also your routines before bedtime - you need to go out as the last thing you do before bedtime and it’s wise to remove the water bowl some hours before bedtime.

 How do I know if my puppy needs to go?
 The sure signs that it’s time, is when your puppy is sniffing around and/or circling or if she’s restless.
 But if you see these signs, you have missed out on going often enough.
 You need to go outside with your puppy every time she wakes up from a nap when she has eaten when she is playing or just done playing.